-Deat 40 mentiolization in advantion Destination in part 40 advertise and training in Coast Difference Leading to a fall in the constitution of 40, 40, 40 Post-16 participation in education, Participation in post-16 education and training in Great Britain rose, leading to a fall in the percentage of 16-18 year employment or training olds who were NEET from 10% in 2008 to 8.3% in 2013.
+Deat 40 sentialization in advantis Position attention in what 40 advention and training in Oracl Britain and Londing to a fall in the contract of 40, 40, 40 Post-16 participation in education, Participation in post-16 education and training in Great Britain rose, leading to a fall in the percentage of 16-18 year employment or training olds who were NEET from 10% in 2008 to 8.3% in 2013.
 In England in 2013, 18 year olds were over twice as likely as 16 or 17 year olds to be recorded as NEET (13.3%) compared with 6.4% and 5.4% respectively).
 Compared with 2008, the largest fall was for 17 year olds.
 The 2013/14 academic year was the first year of the UK Government's raising the participation age policy, which may help to explain the fall in the NEET rate for 17 year olds.
 Disabled young people in 2013 were more likely to be NEET, though the gap had narrowed compared with 2008.
 In 2013 in Great Britain, 12.7% of disabled young people were NEET, compared with 6.8% of non-disabled young people, and, the percentages in England were 13.2% and 6.6%, for disabled and non-disabled young people respectively.
 Access to further education and lifelong The proportion of adults with no qualifications fell in Britain.
 Although some gaps narrowed, women, disabled people learning and some ethnic minorities were more likely to have no qualifications - In Great Britain in 2013, 33.5% of people aged 25-64 had gained a qualification in the last 12 months, or participated in other formal or informal learning activities in the last three months.
 The percentages of men and women with no qualifications of any kind in England, Wales and Scotland fell between 2008 and 2013.
 The decrease in the percentage of women with no qualifications since 2008 was larger than for men in both England and Scotland, but it remained the case that women were more likely to have no qualifications than men in these two countries in 2013.
 In England, the percentage of disabled people with no qualifications in 2013 was 20.2%, compared with 7.1% of non-disabled people.
 In Great Britain, White people were less likely to have no qualifications (9.4%) than Pakistani/Bangladeshi people (23%) and 'Other' ethnic groups.
 (13.2%) in 2013.
 For most ethnic minorities the proportion with no qualifications was lower in 2013 than in 2008.
 The gap between White and Pakistani/Bangladeshi people narrowed over the period, with the latter seeing a larger decrease in the percentage of people with no qualifications.
 Disabled people were less likely to have participated in other formal or informal learning activities in the last three months (21.8% compared with 37.4% of non- disabled people in Great Britain as a whole in 2013).
 Disabled people were less likely than non-disabled people to have accessed the internet within the past three months in 2013.
-In England and Scotland, ever 60% of disabled people had accessed the internet by this measure, compared with 2013.
 In England and Scotland, over 60% of disabled people had accessed the internet by this measure, compared with almost 90% of non-disabled people.
+I was a service of the service of th